biteval/xagent/README.md

 # XAgent

-XAgent is an AI Agent library simplifies the creation of single or multi AI agents with multi LLMs based on Anthropic's MCP protocol, and aims to provide a free and open source AI agent that can handle complex online tasks to all people around the world, adding value to their lives.
+XAgent is an AI Agent library simplifies the creation of single or multi AI agents with multi LLMs based on Anthropic's MCP protocol, aims to provide free and open source AI agent that can handle complex online tasks to all people around the world, adding value to their lives.

 # Architecture